Stability of Moral Choices

 (Proverbs 12:13-23)

 Fools think that their way is right.
-Since they don't like to learn, they never stop to ask or consider what other people think.
-However, a wise person listens to advise, knowing that it is possible that he might have overlooked something or might even be wrong about a matter.
+Since they don't like learning, they never stop to ask or consider what others think.
+However, a wise person listens to advice, knowing that he might have overlooked something or even be wrong about a matter.

-Proverbs 12:17 seems overly obvious: honest people tell what is right and liars tell lies.
-Clearly, there is more here than what we see on the surface.
-The character of a person sets the value of his words and we should expect people to act in a consistent manner.
-This is especially important in a court where a perjurer could ruin a person's life with his false testimony, but it has equal application in any situation where we must make decisions based on someone's words.
+Proverbs 12:17 seems overly obvious: honest people tell the truth, and liars tell lies.
+Clearly, there is more here than meets the eye.
+A person's character determines the value of his words, and we should expect people to act consistently.
+This is especially important in a court where a perjurer could ruin a person's life with his false testimony, but it applies equally to any situation in which we must make decisions based on someone's words.

 Words spoken without careful thought can cause serious harm, like a sword thrust.
 However, wise people speak words that heal another person's soul.